ubccr/xdmod/docs/configuration.md

 Apache Configuration
 --------------------

-A template apache configuration file is provided.
+A template Apache configuration file is provided.
 The path is `/usr/share/xdmod/templates/apache.conf` in the RPM install and `share/templates/apache.conf` in the source code install.
-This template file must be copied to the Apache configuration directory and edited to update site specific configuration setttings.
+This template file must be copied to the Apache configuration directory and edited to update site specific configuration settings.

-For Centos 7 and RHEL 7 the template file should be copied to `/etc/httpd/conf.d/xdmod.conf` For other Linux distributions consult the distribtion documentation to determine the path to the webserver configuration files.
+For Centos 7 and RHEL 7 the template file should be copied to `/etc/httpd/conf.d/xdmod.conf` For other Linux distributions consult the distribution documentation to determine the path to the webserver configuration files.

 This template file must be modified to update site specific settings:

-The ServerName setting should be updated.

 Valid SSL certificates will need to be installed and configured.
 The template configuration file must be edited to specify the path to the SSL certificate file and SSL certificate key file.
 Refer to the [Apache SSL documentation](https://httpd.apache.org/docs/2.4/ssl/) for SSL configuration information.

+The `ServerName` setting should be updated to match the server name in the SSL certificate.

 The name and port of the server must match with the `site_address` and `user_manual` configuration settings in `portal_settings.ini`.

-The template configuration file also configures the webserver to send the `Strict-Transport-Security` HTTP Header to indicate to  web browsers that the XDMoD instance should only be accessed using HTTPS.
+The template configuration file also configures the webserver to send the `Strict-Transport-Security` HTTP Header to indicate to  web browsers that the Open XDMoD instance should only be accessed using HTTPS.

 ```apache
     <VirtualHost *:443>